acoppes/acoppes/site/_drafts/tdd-games.markdown

 ---
 layout: post
-title:  "How I follow a Test Driven Development approach to make games"
+title:  "How I use Test Driven Development to make games"
 # date:   2022-11-22 00:08:30 -0300
-excerpt: This blogpost covers how I am following a Test Driven Development approach when making games and which tools I am using.
+excerpt: In this blog post I explain how I use (TDD) Test Driven Development, and testing in genera, to make games.
 author: Ariel Coppes
 tags:
   - tdd